Airleys History, Family Crest & Coats of Arms

 Airleys is a name of Anglo-Saxon origin.
 It was a name given to a male who was of manly character.
 The surname Airleys originally derived from the Old English word Eorlic which referred to one who displayed manly characteristics.
 The surname Airleys belongs to a broad and miscellaneous class of surnames.
 Nickname surnames referred to a characteristic of the first person who used the name.
 They can describe the bearer's favored style of clothing, appearance, habits, or character.
 Often nicknames described strong traits or attributes that people wished to emulate in a specific animal.

 Early Origins of the Airleys family

-Another 209 words (15 lines of text) covering the years 127 and 1273 are included under the topic Early Airleys History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Airleys research.
+Another 105 words (8 lines of text) covering the years 127 and 1273 are included under the topic Early Airleys History in all our PDF Extended History products and printed products wherever possible.